Ribes aureum: Distribution and habitat

-Ribes aureum is native to Canada and the central United States West of the Mississippi River, but has escaped cultivation and naturalized in the Eastern United States.
+Ribes aureum is native to Canada and the central United States west of the Mississippi River, but has escaped cultivation and naturalized in the eastern United States.

 It can be found around gravel banks and plains around flowing water.

 Ecology

 Pollinators of the plant include hummingbirds, butterflies and bees.
 The fruit is eaten by various birds and mammals.

 This currant species is susceptible to white pine blister rust (Cronartium ribicola), a fungus which attacks and kills pines, so it is sometimes eradicated from forested areas where the fungus is active to prevent its spread.

 Cultivation

 R. aureum is widely cultivated as an ornamental plant, in traditional, native plant, drought tolerant, and wildlife gardens, and natural landscaping projects.
-Unlike some other species of currants, Ribes aureum is in the remarkably drought-tolerant group of Ribes.
-Named cultivars have been introduced also.
+Named cultivars have been also introduced.

 Although the flowers are hermaphroditic, the yield is greatly benefited by cross-pollination.

 Uses

 The fruits are edible raw, but are very tart or bitter.
 They are usually cooked with sugar and can be made into jelly.
 The flowers are also edible.

-The berries were used for food, and other plant parts for medicine, by various Native American groups across its range in North America.
+The berries have been used for food, and other plant parts for medicine, by various Native American groups across its range in North America.